dennisvink/rubycfn/README.md

 `Main`.
 The code beteen `included do` and `end` is the implementation of this module.

+Adding a new stack is trivial: Go to the root folder of the project and type `rubycfn stack`.
+This will prompt you for a stack name (do not include the 'stack' keyword) and it will generate the stack for you.

 ## AWS Intrinsic functions

 You can Ref by postpending the .ref method to any string or hash, e.g. :foobar.ref